jamie-mcg/jamie-mcg.github.io/_posts/2024-12-24-diffusion.md

 OK, great!
 Thanks for reading this post, if you have made it this far!
 Although technical, I hope it has given you a bit more of an intuitive explanation behind some of the main mathematical concepts of diffusion models.

+# References

+There are loads of references that I could state here.
+These are a few which inspired this post and/or that I find useful!

+- J. Ho, et. al., _Denoising Diffusion Probabilistic Models_, (2020)
+- L. Weng, _What are Diffusion Models?_, (2021)
+- S. Dieleman, _Diffusion is Spectral Autoregression_, (2024)
+- R. Turner, _Denoising Diffusion Probabilistic
+Models in Six Simple Steps_, (2024)
+- I. Strümke, H. Langseth, _Lecture Notes in Probabilistic Diffusion Models_, (2023)